CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

     api_version: "2023-07-01-preview"
     ```

-    >**Note**:The App Service is configured with App Settings that surface as environment variables for OPENAICONNECTION_API_KEY and OPENAICONNECTION_API_BASE.
+    >**Note**: The App Service is configured with App Settings that surface as environment variables for OPENAICONNECTION_API_KEY and OPENAICONNECTION_API_BASE.

 12. Now, build the flow by running these commands: